How to Supercharge Your Microsoft Exchange Email (2025 Guide)

 You get valuable features like:

-• Integration with multiple tools like Skype, Dropbox, Google Docs, Slack, WhatsApp, and more
+- Integration with multiple tools like Microsoft Teams, Dropbox, Google Drive, Slack, WhatsApp, and more

 And much more!

-In this article, you'll learn why you should add your Microsoft Exchange account to Mailbird.
-We'll also show you how convenient the Exchange Server setup is in Mailbird!
+In this updated guide, we'll show you why connecting your Microsoft Exchange email to Mailbird is the smartest move in 2025.
+We'll also demonstrate how convenient the Exchange Server setup is in Mailbird!

 What Is Mailbird?

-Mailbird is a desktop email client that allows you to access emails from multiple email accounts on your desktop.
+Mailbird is a desktop email client for Windows (and as of late 2024, for Mac as well) that allows you to access emails from multiple email accounts on your computer.

-As Mailbird supports all POP3 and IMAP accounts, you won't have any trouble adding a Gmail, Microsoft Outlook, or Microsoft Exchange Server account (Mailbird supports all versions from Exchange 2010 onwards).
+As Mailbird supports all POP3 and IMAP accounts, you won't have any trouble adding a Gmail, Outlook.com, or Microsoft Exchange account (including Exchange Online from Microsoft 365, and all Exchange Server versions from 2010 onward).

 That's not all.